For years, I felt ambivalent about visiting Barcelona.

 - Take a walk to the beach via the Barceloneta neighborhood.
 This beachy part of town feels completely different than the center of the city!

 I'm definitely of the belief that good accommodation in a good neighborhood can make or break an experience in a new city.
 I was lucky enough to have some great accommodations in a nice Barcelona neighborhood.
-I stayed in a GowithOh apartment in the Eixample Dret neighborhood — close enough to everything, but away from all the crowds.
+I stayed in an apartment rental in the Eixample neighborhood – close enough to everything, but away from all the crowds.

-Even though I visited before the start of high season in Barcelona, I still discovered that most of the popular sites (like Sagrada Familia and basically all the other Gaudi sites) had long lines during the day.
-Thankfully, I had been warned about this and was told that it's easy to book a timed ticket online.
+Even though I visited before the start of high season in Barcelona, I still discovered that most of the popular sites (like Sagrada Familia and basically all the other Gaudi sites) were extremely busy at all times of day.

 Barcelona is a big city, and it's MUCH more than just Barri Gotic and Passeig de Gracia.
 I think it's much more enjoyable when you do a little further wandering.